robincornett/send-images-rss/readme.txt

     add_filter( 'send_images_rss_change_small_images', '__return_false' );

+= What if I upload my images to [flickr] or use images hosted somewhere other than my website? =

+_Send Images to RSS_ works best with images uploaded through your WordPress website, because WordPress automatically creates the correct size images needed.
+Because there isn't really much we can do with images hosted elsewhere, the plugin ignores them by default.
+If, however, you want the plugin to at least _try_ to work with images hosted outside of your site (YMMV), you can add this filter to your site, either in your theme's functions.php file or a functionality plugin:

+    add_filter( 'send_images_rss_process_external_images', '__return_true' );

 = Is there a way to change the styling on the images in my feed? =

 Yes, there sure is.
 To modify large/email size images, use a filter like this: